hos-b/cpp-ref/modern.md

 }
 ```
 # 18. CPP20
-TODO: add all the stuff about concepts & generators, constexpr new and delete.
+TODO: constexpr new and delete.
 ## 18.1. constexpr vector and string
 since visual studio 16.10 (preview release), `std::vector` and `std::string` can be used in a `constexpr` context. this is yet to be added to other compilers.
 this does not mean that we can have a `constexpr std::vector` or a `constexpr std::string`, but are rather just able to work with them in that context.